Key Takeaways:-

 The market for Buy Now Pay Later was $16 billion in 2023 and is expected to reach $115 billion by 2032.
 The expected growth clearly states the growth potential of the market.

-What makes BNPL a rising trend in FinTech is the increased use of online shopping and digital payments.
+What makes BNPL a rising trend in Fintech is the increased use of online shopping and digital payments.
 BNPL is going to play a crucial role in making digital payments more and more convenient for the user, for easy transitioning.

 Also Read: The Ultimate Guide to BNPL Integration for Businesses

-► More Use of Central Bank Digital Currencies (CBDCs)
+►Trend 12: More Use of Central Bank Digital Currencies (CBDCs)

-Another interesting FinTech trend is the use of CBDCs.
+Another interesting Fintech trend is the use of CBDCs.
 These are digital currencies issued by a country’s central bank, making them legal for use nationwide.

-These can be a game-changer for people who do not have direct access to financial services.
+This can be a game-changer for people who do not have direct access to financial services.

-The use of these central bank digital currencies could open new opportunities for FinTech businesses.
+The use of these central bank digital currencies could open new opportunities for Fintech businesses.

-Managing CBDCs allows users to interact better with these digital currencies, and many other use cases can give rise to new FinTech applications that will further boom.
+Managing CBDCs allows users to interact better with these digital currencies, and many other use cases can give rise to new Fintech applications that will further boom.

 One of the key features of Central Bank Digital Currencies is that they can help all walks of life.